amyreese/dotlink/README.md

 advanced
 --------

+### embedding

 If you'd like to embed dotlink within your dotfile repository, `dotlink/dotlink.py` is a self-contained script, specifically to allow for this use case.
 Simply copy dotfile.py into your repository; it has no external dependencies.

+### remote sources

+Sources can also point at remote locations, such as git repositories, and dotlink will clone the remote data into a temporary path and then copy the contents into the appropriate paths.  dotlink will guess this if your source path begins with "git://" or "git@", but you can also use `--git` to force this for non-standard URLs.
+The following command will clone my public dotfile repo, and install it to your home directory:

+    $ dotlink git://github.com/jreese/dotfiles

+This is essentially equivalent to the following sequence of commands:

+    $ git clone git://github.com/jreese/dotfiles
+    $ dotlink dotfiles
+    $ rm -rf dotfiles

+You can even combine remote sources with remote targets, to clone the dotfile repository locally, and then copy the dotfiles to the remote host via scp:

+    $ dotlink git://github.com/jreese/dotfiles jreese@devserver:

 legal